 Becky joined Nicholson Sheffield Architects Inc. as a Technologist after completing three co-op term placements with our firm (and one with the City of London), as part of her education in the Architectural Technology program at Fanshawe College.
 While at Fanshawe, Becky won the Skills Canada Provincial Competition on two occasions, and at the Skills Canada National Competition won the Bronze Medal in 2012, and the Gold Medal in the 2013 competition.

-Becky has worked on many of our firm’s major projects, including contract documents for projects with technically demanding programme; requiring a comprehensive level of thought and detail throughout production.
-Becky’s education, experience, and technical capabilities in Revit and AutoCAD make her an important part of our team.
+Becky has worked on many of our firm’s major projects including contract documents for projects with technically-demanding program; requiring a comprehensive level of thought and detail throughout production.
+Becky’s education, experience and technical capabilities in Revit and AutoCAD make her an integral part of our team.

-Tracey Watters joined Nicholson Sheffield Architects Inc. in August of 2011 as the firm’s Bookkeeper.
-She is a consultant to the firm and has been a Sole Proprietor since 2008.
-She covers tasks related to the financial management of the business and our projects.
+Tracey Watters joined Nicholson Sheffield Architects Inc. as consultant in August of 2011, eventually becoming an employee in June 2018.
+Tracey is the firm's bookkeeper, overseeing tasks related to the financial management of the business and our projects.

 Tracey’s education, experience, and professional knowledge inform all of her work at the office.
-She has more than 25 years of experience as a Bookkeeper, and currently works for a broad range of clients across southwestern Ontario including: London, St. Thomas, Port Stanley, and Tillsonburg.
+She has more than 25 years of experience as a bookkeeper and has worked as a consultant for a broad range of clients across southwestern Ontario including: London, St. Thomas, Port Stanley, and Tillsonburg.
 She originally received her Certificate in Bookkeeping from Sterling Business Academy.
+Tracey's no-nonsense attitude, and willingness to help others whenever possible, keeps our work at the firm on track, making her a great asset to the NSA family.